probe-lab/tiros/README.md

 `kubo` is running with `LIBP2P_RCMGR=0` which disables the [libp2p Network Resource Manager](https://github.com/libp2p/go-libp2p-resource-manager#readme).

 The `scheduler` gets configured with a list of websites that will then be probed.
 A typical website config looks like this `ipfs.io,docs.libp2p.io,ipld.io`.
-The scheduler probes each website via `kubo` by requesting `http://localhost:8080/ipns/<website>` and `https://<website>`.
+The scheduler probes each website via `kubo` by requesting `http://localhost:8080/ipns/<website>` and via HTTP  by requesting`https://<website>`.
 Port `8080` is the default `kubo` HTTP-Gateway port.
 The `scheduler` uses [`go-rod`](https://github.com/go-rod/rod) to communicate with the `browserless/chrome` instance.
 The following excerpt is a gist of what's happening when requesting a website:

 ```go
 browser := rod.New().Context(ctx).ControlURL("ws://localhost:3000")) // default CDP chrome port